KaveIO/Eskapade/docs/source/tutorials.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This macro illustrates basic debugging features of Eskapade.
-The macro shows how to start interactive ipython sessions while
+The macro shows how to start a python session while
 running through the chains, and also how to break out of a chain.

 Example esk110: Code profiling